sjrsay/sjrsay.github.io/index.md

       <i>Fragments of higher-order logic</i> <a href="https://research-information.bris.ac.uk/files/142259264/popl18_p253.pdf" target="_blank">[POPL'18]</a> <a href="https://research-information.bris.ac.uk/files/271322251/main.pdf" target="_blank">[LICS'21]</a> <a href="papers/homsl.pdf" target="_blank">[POPL'23]</a>.
 Investigating restrictions of higher-order logic that give good computational properties.
       <br/>
       <ul>
-        <li><a href="popl23.html">Higher-Order MSL Horn Constraints</a> : a more accessible introduction to my POPL'23 work on a decidable fragment of higher-order Horn clauses and a deeper correspondence between formulas and types.</li>
+        <li><a href="popl23.html">Higher-Order MSL Horn Constraints</a> : a more accessible introduction to my POPL'23 work on a decidable fragment of higher-order Horn clauses and a semantic correspondence between formulas and types.</li>
       </ul>
     </li>
     <li><i>Higher-order model checking</i> <a href="papers/cegar-pattern-match-safety.pdf" target="_blank">[POPL'11]</a> <a href="papers/type-directed-cegar-homc.pdf">[POPL'14]</a>.
 Designing new methods for the higher-order extension of software model checking.</li>